Packer Concentration – August 8, 1996

 Those words were spoken on the floor of the U.S. Senate by Wyoming Senator John B. Kendrick in 1921.
 Producer complaints and litigation led to congressional hearings in 1918.
 The five major packers, Armour, Swift, Morris, Wilson and Cudahy claimed to only controlling 30 percent of the market.
 It was concluded the five packers slaughtered 70 percent of all livestock and that the vertically integrated monopolistic conditions warranted prosecution under the Sherman Anti-Trust Act.
 A Consent Decree was struck, forcing packers to divest of all interests other than packing.
 The Packers and Stockyards Act of 1921 was passed to implement the agreement and to prevent such a monopoly from occurring again.

 In 1921 five packers controlled 70% of the slaughter and owned the related businesses from the stockyards, market newspapers, transportation, public warehouses to retail outlets.
 Today, the producer is being forced out of business by a packer monopoly far more powerful than the monopoly of 1921.
-Two of the major packers today, Con-Agra and Cargill are huge muti-national corporations that have totally surrounded the producer from input to output.
+Two of the major packers today, Con-Agra and Cargill are huge multi-national corporations that have totally surrounded the producer from input to output.
 IBP specializes in packing and processing and has gained 38% of the slaughter market.
-These corporate giants are well known for their market aggression and have a history of offenses, from price fixing to manipulating the futures market to short weighing of livestock.
+These corporate giants are well known for their market aggression and have a history of offenses, from price-fixing to manipulating the futures market to short-weighing of livestock.

 IBP employee, Curtis Pohl was asked under oath in the IBP Inc. vs Robert Cook trial, “Is it always in IBP’s best interests, as you perceive those interests, Mr. Pohl that IBP buy cattle for slaughter as inexpensively as possible?
-Answer, YES.
-Question, Is there an exception that you can think of to that statement, a time when it would not be necessarily in IBP’s interests to buy live cattle as inexpensively as it can?
-Answer, NO.”
+The answer, YES.
+The question, Is there an exception that you can think of to that statement, a time when it would not be necessarily in IBP’s interests to buy live cattle as inexpensively as it can?
+The answer, NO.”

 The Formula is an agreement between the feedyard and IBP which effectively commits all the cattle from the feedyard to IBP.
 The details of the Formula are negotiable and vary depending on the feedyard.
 IBP takes no risk and invests no money.
 The feedlot eliminates the worry of selling cattle and frees up considerable management time.
 The price is determined in most cases by the cash price paid at the IBP Garden City, Kansas and Texas panhandle plants.
 Determining a fair cash price becomes impossible as the percentage of formula cattle increases.